i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/overview/kanban.md

 Regular searches can be done by simply typing one or more search terms into the search box.

-When you click in the search box, a suggestion tooltop will be displayed that shows a list of the available filter *tags*.
+When you click in the search box, a suggestion tooltip will be displayed that shows a list of the available filter *tags*.
 There are different tags depending on which Kanban you are using and new tags can be added by plugins.

-Some of these tags incluse: - title: The name or title of the item -
+Some of these tags include:

+    - title: The name or title of the item
-type: The type of the item (On the Project Kanban you can use this to filter Projects or Project tasks) - content: The content of the item -
+    - type: The type of the item (On the Project Kanban you can use this to filter Projects or Project tasks)
+    - content: The content of the item
-team: The team of the item (searches regardless of the member type)
+    - team: The team of the item (searches regardless of the member type)

 Each suggested tag may have zero or more buttons with an icon or character in them which represent different modifiers for the filter.

-The common modifiers: - !: Represents a negation or exclusion - \#:
+The common modifiers:

+    - !: Represents a negation or exclusion
-Represents a regular expression
+    - \#: Represents a regular expression

 As you type, the list of suggested tags will be adjusted to match what you have typed.
 You can manually add a filter by typing it out such as: